-Ms. Hughes's clinical interests include chemical dependency, women's health, geriatrics and the treatment of chronic disease, end of life care, cancer care, and stroke rehabilitation.
+Ms. Hughes's clinical interests include chemical dependency, women's health, geriatrics and the treatment of chronic disease, end-of-life care, cancer care and stroke rehabilitation.

-Ms. Hughes graduated from the London School of Acupuncture in 1989.
+She was faculty at the NorthWest Institute of Acupuncture and Oriental Medicine from 1997 to 2002, when she joined the Bastyr faculty.
 She received a master's degree in Acupuncture and a certificate in Chinese Herbal Medicine from the Northwest Institute of Acupuncture and Oriental Medicine in 2002.
 She is a member of NCCAOM and British Acupuncture Council.

 Traditional Diagnostic Skills - Tongue and Pulse Diagnosis

 The treatment of the elderly in TCM

 TCM seminar (NIAOM)

 Acupressure for Small animals (The NorthWest school of Animal Massage)